felix-e-h-p/ag-reasoning-l-star/README.md

 It must be noted that the ag directory is simply L* based AG Reasoning without any form of optimisation or subsequent related alterations.

-It also must be noted that ag includes standardised unit testing functions and opt_5 includes context-aware adjustment functionality.
+It also must be noted that ag includes standardised unit testing functions, whilst opt_5 includes context-aware adjustment functionality.

 ## Configuration